-Figure 2: Two DBN models used for location prediction.
+Fig. 3.
+Two DBN models used for location prediction.
 Shaded nodes are observed and unshaded nodes are latent; $y_t$ denotes location, $d_t$ denotes day of week, $h_t$ denotes hour of day, and $a_t$ denotes abnormal behaviour (all at time t).
-Panel (a) shows a fully observed model using contextual information, and panel (b) shows the X-factor model, where location is additionally conditioned on the latent abnormality variable.
+Panel (a) shows a fully observed model as a contextual Markov chain (CMC), and panel (b) shows the X-factor model, where location is additionally conditioned on the latent abnormality variable.

-Learning of this model can be done with expectationmaximization.
+Learning of this model can be done with expectation-maximization (EM).
 We perform a standard E-step to calculate the probability of being in the normal or abnormal regime at each time frame, then modify the standard M-step to use the parameter tying above.
-In the experiments below, we set $\xi = .1$ by hand, though in principle this parameter can also be learnt using EM.
+In the experiments below, we set $\xi=.1$ by hand, though in principle this parameter can also be learnt using EM.
 Increasing $\xi$ effectively specifies that a sequence has to depart further from normal dynamics in order to be considered "abnormal".

-Figure 3: Inferred points of abnormality using the X-Factor model.
+Fig. 4.
+Inferred points of abnormality using the X-Factor model.
 Each weekday the subject moves consistently between home (location 31) and work (location 15), but on the third day makes some extra, unusual journeys.
-The locations in this example were given by the local modularity segmentation method.
+The locations in this example were given by the Group Threshold segmentation method.